Start My Answer

 The best way to do this is by scrutinizing the creditor's evidence against you.
 If you can find an error in their paper trail, you can take advantage of it to dismiss your case.

-Debt collectors often by debt in “as is” condition.
+Debt collectors often buy debt in “as is” condition.
 This often means that pieces of information are missing from your file.
-If the original creditor is missing a piece of information, a third-party debt collector will never receive it.
+If the original creditor is missing information, a third-party debt collector will never receive it.
 Bring this to the court's attention in your Answer.
 It may just win your case.

 There's another major defense that the court will accept in your Answer.
 State laws dictate a statute of limitations for debt collection cases.
 These can range from 6 to 10 years, depending on the state.
-A debt collector is not allowed to file a lawsuit after the statute of limitation passes.
+A debt collector cannot file a lawsuit after the statute of limitation passes.

 Double-check the date of your original debt agreement.
 If the statute of limitation has passed, tell the court in your Answer.
 For statute of limitation laws specific to your case, consult a lawyer.